kelseyhg/auctive/readme.md

 This app helps manage live auctions by storing attendee, item donor, and item information, allowing the user to mark items as sold, generating receipts for successful bidders, and exporting event information to Google Sheets.

-## What it includes:

-* Sequelize models and migration for user model
-* Settings for Postgresql
-* Passport and passport local
-* Express sessions for logged-in user
-* Connect-flash error and success messages on log-in and log-out

 ### User Model